-The Designated Safeguarding Lead (or Deputy) will keep in contact with vulnerable pupils' social workers or other care professionals during the period of remote education, as required.
+The Designated Safeguarding Lead (or Deputy) will ensure that the school keeps in contact with vulnerable pupils' social workers or other care professionals during the period of remote education, as required.
 All home visits must:

 - Have at least one suitably trained individual present; - Be undertaken by no fewer than two colleagues; - Be suitably recorded so the Designated Safeguarding Lead has access to them; - Actively involve the pupil.